What Is Ethical Down?

 In recent years there have been a series of scandals over the welfare of animals used in the down industry.
 Reports discovered the widespread practice of live-plucking – literally ripping the feathers out of birds while they were still alive.
 Other birds were force-fed to enlarge their livers for use in foie gras.
 More information on the horrors of live plucking and farming of ducks and geese can be found on the PETA website.

-Historically, down was gathered from the nests of Eider ducks in Iceland and Scandinavia during the nesting season.
-But this practice produces very little down – nowhere near enough to meet global demand – as only loose feathers are gathered to avoid harming the birds.
+Historically, down was gathered from the nests of Eider ducks during the nesting season.
+This practice produces very little down as only the loose feathers are gathered to avoid harming the birds.
+This method does not yield anywhere near enough down to meet global demand.

 Two men sitting on top of a mountain in Snowdonia in the Fantom down jacket